soumor801/Print-Ninjas/README.md

 ## Overview

-**Print Ninjas** is a digital & physical print ecommerce webite that allows user to create, view, and edit all your favorite anime characters, all in one place.
+**Print Ninjas** is a digital & physical print ecommerce website that allows user to create, view, and edit all your favorite anime characters, all in one place.

 <br>